Wayfiding/Rocketseat/NLW/NLW#together/react_native/gameplay/README.md

 </p>
 <p align="center">
+  <a href="#about">About</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#how-to-use">How to Use</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#-technologies">Technologies</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#author">Author</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#-license">License</a>
 </p>

+# About
- On this project was developed a application to help schedule the games along the week with your friend, the application use the Oauth2 to align it with your Discord Server and help you and your friend playing together.
+ >On this project was developed a application to help schedule the games along the week with your friend, the application use the Oauth2 to align it with your Discord Server and help you and your friend playing together.

 ## How to Use
 If you want download this folder from this repository just follow this steps below: